LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-17-hidethisword - This script displays all the lines that do not contain a specific pattern 18-letteronly - This script displays all lines in a file starting with a letter 19-AZ - This script replaces charcters from input
+17-hidethisword - This script displays all the lines that do not contain a specific pattern 18-letteronly - This script displays all lines in a file starting with a letter 19-AZ - This script replaces charcters from input 20-hiago - This script removes specific letters from input